specklesystems/speckle-docs/dev/connectors-dev.md

 The converter, as you might have seen above should have implemented other handy methods such as `CanConvertToSpeckle`

+For more information on how to implement the send/receive bindings, use our Connectors' implementations as reference, and (for receive) see [Traversal docs](../dev/traversal.html).

 ## Publishing the Connector

 We currently don't have mechanisms to publish third party connectors via Manager, but if you'd like to do so please write on the [community forum](https://speckle.community/) and we'll work out a solution!
 You are of course free to develop your own installer / deployment mechanism.